dftbplus/dftbplus/external/fypp/README.rst

 Installing
 ==========

 Fypp needs a working Python interpreter.
-It is compatible with Python 2 (version 2.6 and above) and Python 3 (all versions).
+It is compatible with Python 3 (all versions).

 Automatic install
 -----------------